anilmahadev/ora23ctutorialcontainer/README.md

 Docker Desktop (Windows,Linux,macOS)

-I have tried to build multi-arch images.
+I have tried to build x86/AMD64 image for max compatibility and accessibility.
 Please let me know if you run into any issues.
 Thanks!

 **[Steps to acquire the image]**